Estuary

 PostgreSQL, a world-class relational database management system, has rightfully earned its reputation as one of the most advanced and versatile platforms.
 With a market share of over 8%, PostgreSQL stands tall as a true powerhouse among RDBMS.
-But do you know the major reason why it is so widely acclaimed?
+But do you know the major reason for its acclaim?
 It's the PostgreSQL Trigger!

 These triggers are little vigilantes that let you automate actions, keep data integrity in check, and respond to events happening right within the database environment.
 However, as with any coding adventure, PostgreSQL triggers come with their share of trouble.
 Creating and managing them can sometimes cause syntax errors that make your database misbehave.